Thursday, September 5, 7 pm: "I Asked for Wonder" - Poetry reading with Robert Crawford and Alfred Nicol at Etz Hayim Synagogue, Derry, N.H.

-Midge Goldberg received the 2015 Richard Wilbur Poetry Award for her book Snowman's Code, (University of Evansville Press), which was recently chosen as the 2016 New Hampshire Literary Awards Reader's Choice Award for Outstanding Book of Poetry.
+Midge Goldberg was the recipient of the 2016 Howard Nemerov Sonnet Award for her poem "Tennis Practice Against the Garage Door."
+In addition, she received the 2015 Richard Wilbur Poetry Award for her book Snowman's Code, (University of Evansville Press), chosen as the 2016 New Hampshire Literary Awards Reader's Choice Award for Outstanding Book of Poetry.
 Dick Davis FRSL said "Snowman's Code is a beautiful book; one to welcome and be grateful for."

 Goldberg is also the author of Flume Ride, about which poet B.H.
 Fairchild wrote, "This is poetry of a high order, but it is also verse, close kin to song and wisdom."

 And working with the talented artist Valori Herzlich, she wrote the children’s book My Best Ever Grandpa (2015).

 Goldberg's poems have appeared in Measure, Light, First Things, Northern Woodlands, Appalachia, and on Garrison Keillor’s A Writer’s Almanac.
 Her poems are included in several anthologies, including Poetry Speaks: Who I Am, Rhyming Poems, Hot Sonnets, and the Poets Guide to New Hampshire.
 She was featured on NHPR's The Bookshelf, where she was interviewed by Peter Biello about her poetry, favorite books, and her foray into writing mysteries.